basisai/docker-workload/README.md

 Multiple steps are allowed but they must have unique names.

-Additionally, you may pass in variables and secrets to all steps in the `train` stanza.
+Additionally, you may pass in environment variables and secrets to all steps in the `train` stanza.
+Refer to [our documentation](https://docs.basis-ai.com/guides/writing-files/bedrock.hcl#train-stanza) for a complete list of supported parameters.

-- [optional] parameters: environment variables used by the script.
-They can be overwritten when you create a run.
-- [optional] secrets: the names of the secrets necessary to run the script successfully

 ## How to Contribute